tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * You need to obtain and configure a public SSL certificate.
 {% endhint %}

+### Webhook Response

+Your webhook is required to return a response with a valid [HTTP Status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) after processing the incoming request.
+Based on the HTTP Status code of this response, Tradecloud's Webhook Connector will react as follows:

+* `2xx` - **Success response**: Tradecloud will consider the order event to be successfully processed.
+* `4xx` - **Client error response**: Tradecloud considers the order as not successfully processed.
+The request will not be retried, the DevOps team will be alerted to investigate the issue.
+* **Unexpected response**: If any other status code is returned, Tradecloud will indefinitely retry the request with exponential back-off.
+The DevOps team is alerted to investigate the issue.

 ## The polling pattern

 The polling pattern is an alternative to the webhook pattern and can be used to receive an order or shipment by polling the Tradecloud API.